-(2) The School District's current estimate of total cost for the project.
+(2) The School District's current estimate of total cost for the projects.
 Includes all cost from project inception to completion.

-(3) The voters of Lanier County approved the imposition of a 1% sales tax to retire debt.
-Amounts expended to retire debt may include sales tax proceeds, state, local property taxes and/or other funds.
+(3) The voters of Lanier County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.

+SECTION II

-SECTION II COMPLIANCE AND INTERNAL CONTROL REPORTS
+COMPLIANCE AND INTERNAL CONTROL REPORTS